can you change your decree after the fact

 Related Reading: Dealing With Parental Alienation

 In many situations, especially when it comes to small things, parents often agree to changes on their own.
-Small things, like swapping visitation weekends or pushing a pick up back a few hours to go to a Trailblazers game.
+We’re talking about small things, like swapping visitation weekends or pushing a pickup back a few hours to go to a Trailblazers game.

-Schedules change, things come up, and people adjust on the fly.
+Schedules change, things come up, and people need to adjust on the fly.
 This is a regular part of life.

 However, to make any permanent modifications to the parenting plan, major or minor, the court must evaluate them first.